Current Density given Resistivity Solution

 Variables Used

-Electric Current Density - (Measured in Ampere per Square Meter) - The Electric current density is the amount of charge per unit of time that flows through the unit area of a chosen cross-section.
+Electric Current Density - (Measured in Ampere per Square Meter) - Electric Current Density is the amount of electric current per unit area of a given cross-section, typically measured in amperes per square meter.

-Resistivity - (Measured in Ohm Meter) - Resistivity is the measure of how strongly a material opposes the flow of current through them.
+Resistivity - (Measured in Ohm Meter) - Resistivity is the opposition to the flow of electric current in a conductor, measured by the degree to which it resists the flow of electric charge.

 STEP 1: Convert Input(s) to Base Unit